nsarkar7/EdpuzzleSkipper/Readme.md

 Follow the steps below to use the EdPuzzle Video Skipper

-Note: This project is going to be merged into [Edpuzzle Answers](https://github.com/ading2210/edpuzzle-answers), but I will continue to update this repo too.
+Note: This project is going to be merged into [Edpuzzle Answers](https://github.com/ading2210/edpuzzle-answers), but this repo will continue to be maintained.

 ## Add the bookmarklet